top of page

 Financial Aid can be a huge factor in your college decision making process.
 Uprooted Academy is here for you and has cultivated a multipart series to support you in getting the most amount of aid possible.
 This first part of the series will walk you through questions to ask when learning more about the financial aid available to you.
 Let’s get started!

-Question #1: What is my Estimated Family Contribution (EFC)?
+Question #1: What is my Student Aid Index (SAI)?

 Question #2: What is the Cost of Attendance (COA)?

 Your COA is exactly what it stands for: it determines the amount of money it costs to attend a particular school.
-This includes tuition & fees, room & board, cost of books and supplies as well as other miscellaneous expenses.
+This includes tuition & fees; food & housing; books, course materials, supplies, and equipment; transportation; and miscellaneous personal expenses.
 Your school will calculate this number for you.

 Question #3: What is my Financial Need?